parker45/twitterprojpt2/README.md

-# CS2304 Spring 2016 - Project 3 (DUE 4/14/16)
+# Project 2 (DUE 4/14/16)

-In this project we will be using [project 1](https://github.com/VTCS2304/project1) and [project 2](https://github.com/VTCS2304/project2) logic to help us implement Twitter in a browser.
+In this project we will be using [project 1](https://github.com/VTCS2304/project1) logic to help us implement Twitter in a browser.
 The core logic remains unchanged for this project, we will instead focus on rendering the data into the DOM so it can be seen in a browser.
 This project only implements a client (browser) side component, no server side component.
 This means that data should be stored in memory and page refreshes will not persist data.

 ## Project Requirements

 You must implement the user interface for viewing a users timeline, tweeting, following, and switching users.
 The logic for how these work is identical to first two projects, with the addition of switch user capabilities.

 This project should be implemented entirely in JavaScript, HTML, and CSS.
 You are free to modify the HTML, CSS, and JavaScript provided as long as you preserve the required CSS selectors.
 The grading script will use these CSS selectors to automatically grade each project.

-Future projects will require the implementation of additional capabilities (retweet, favorite, unfollow) and integrate with a server side component for persistent.

 ### Timeline, Followers, and Following